 Specific Management or Employee Responsibilities

-The Board of Directors and Management maintain a Compliance Committee (“Committee”) which oversees the compliance program and framework and keeps abreast of compliance matters affecting the Company.
-The Committee includes one member of the Board of Directors serving as Chairman.
-Other members of management serve on the committee in a regulation owner capacity.
-The Privacy Officer will be a voting member of the Compliance Committee and will be responsible for reporting activities related to privacy compliance to the Committee on an ongoing basis.
+The Board of Directors and Management maintain an Audit, Compliance and Enterprise Risk Committee (“Committee”) which oversees the compliance program and framework and keeps abreast of compliance matters affecting the Company.
+The Director of Compliance & Enterprise Risk Management will be responsible for reporting activities related to privacy compliance to the Committee on an ongoing basis.

 Management will designate a Privacy Officer to administer and coordinate the Company’s privacy program.
 More specifically, the Privacy Officer is responsible for coordinating the privacy framework and assessing its performance through effective means.
-This Officer serves as regulation owner on matters relating to privacy compliance and assists the Regulatory Compliance Officer in developing and implementing adequate policies, procedures and systems.
+This Officer serves as regulation owner on matters relating to privacy compliance and assists the Director of Compliance & Enterprise Risk Management in developing and implementing adequate policies, procedures and systems.

 Marketing and Advertising